What are Routan pumpkin habanero peppers?

 Where can you buy Roatan pumpkin habaneros?

 While common habaneros have begun more mainstream in brick and mortar stores, finding Roatan pumpkin habaneros outside of their native Caribbean home is a challenge.
-Your best bet is call a local chili farm to see if they grow these unique chilies.
+Your best bet is to call a local chili farm to see if they grow these unique chilies.

 Otherwise, you can grow them yourself.
 Roatan pumpkin habanero seeds are available online (Amazon).
 If you do decide to grow them, consider the space you have.
 The Roatan pumpkin is a large plant (growing over three feet tall) with larger than normal habanero pods.
-You’ll want to plant them in a true outdoor garden space or at minimum within a two gallon container pot.
+You’ll want to plant them in a true outdoor garden space or at a minimum within a two-gallon container pot.